 Looking Ahead: Wealth, Protection, and Colleague Experience

-The team is now extending the proposition to include more protection and insurance views - not just from Scottish Widows, but other providers too.
+The team is now extending the proposition to include more protection and insurance views from Scottish Widows and other providers.

 They're also investing in AI-powered solutions to simplify service operations and uplift the experience for internal colleagues and advisers.